YunoHost/doc/pages/01.administrate/05.install/install.md

 ##### [fa=globe /] Main domain

 This will be the domain used by your server's users to access the **authentication portal**.
-It can later be changed if needed.
+You can later add other domains, and change which one is the main domain if needed.

-* If you're new to self-hosting and do not already have a domain name, you might want to choose a sub-domain of **.nohost.me**, **.noho.st** or **.ynh.fr** (e.g. `homersimpson.nohost.me`).
+* If you're new to self-hosting and do not already have a domain name, we recommend using a **.nohost.me** / **.noho.st** / **.ynh.fr** (e.g. `homersimpson.nohost.me`).
 Provided that it's not already taken, the domain will be configured automatically and you won't need any further configuration step.
 Please note that the downside is that you won't have full-control over the DNS configuration.

 * If you already own a domain name, you probably want to use it here.
 You will later need to configure DNS records as explained [here](/dns).